yuanxiaochenAC/EvoAgentX/README.md

 In more advanced scenarios, your workflow agents may need to use external tools.
 EvoAgentX allows Automatic tool integration: Provide a list of toolkits to WorkFlowGenerator.
 The generator will consider these and include them in the agents if appropriate.

-For instance, to enable a command-line toolkit for file system operations:
+For instance, to enable an Arxiv toolkit:
 ```python
 from evoagentx.tools import ArxivToolkit